 Up to five (5) recipients will be selected and are expected to give a 30-minute presentation at the APS Annual Meeting.

 Applications must contain a written description of the research project, stating the goals, methodology, results, and significance of the applicant's thesis research.
 Applications should not exceed five single-spaced pages (excluding tables and figures).

 Letters of Nomination

-Speakers will be chosen by an ad hoc selection committee comprised of APS committee members and an external reviewer chosen by the APS Foundation.
+Speakers will be chosen by an ad hoc selection committee comprised of APS committee members.
 Participants will be selected competitively, based on research significance and potential impact.